 Asylum, a dark suspense saga

-Asylum.
-The intrigues of a Gilded Age lifestyle gone wrong.
+Asylum, a dark suspense saga.
+All the intrigues of a Gilded Age lifestyle gone wrong.

 Shocking family secrets remain buried for generations in this tragic saga of a privileged, albeit ill-fated, family of a wealthy Northeast industrialist.

-Available in Print and eBook formats
+Available in Print and eBook where books are sold.